saniya-ahuja/Double-descent-app/README.md

 * Python
 * NumPy
+* SciPy
 * Matplotlib

 ---

 ## 💡 What This Project Demonstrates

-* Simulation of modern ML phenomena
+* Understanding of modern ML theory
-* Understanding beyond bias–variance tradeoff
+* High-dimensional statistics
-* Numerical linear algebra in machine learning
+* Numerical linear algebra in ML
-* Effect of regularization in high dimensions
+* Simulation-based validation of theory
+* Bridging theory and practice

 ---

 ## 🎯 Why This Matters

-Double descent explains behavior in:
+This phenomenon explains why:

-* Deep learning models
+* Deep neural networks generalize well
-* Overparameterized systems
+* Overparameterized models outperform classical expectations
-* Modern ML architectures

-This project provides a **controlled experimental setup** to study these effects.
+This project provides a **controlled framework** to study these effects.

 ---

 ## 📌 Project Highlights

-* Built a simulation framework for high-dimensional regression
+* Developed a simulation framework for double descent
-* Implemented minimum-norm OLS and ridge regression
-* Analyzed model behavior across regimes
+* Analyzed interpolation threshold behavior
-* Connected theory with empirical results
+* Connected spectral properties with generalization
+* Demonstrated impact of ridge regularization

 ---

 ## ⭐ If you found this useful